jspsych/jsPsych/docs/overview/style.md

 2. When a CSS property is inherited from the parent element, it will affect _all_ elements in a given trial.

 In these cases, you can change your CSS selector to make it more specific: add a space after class name, then add _more CSS selectors_ to select the specific element(s) that you want to change.
+To find out this more specific selector, it can be useful to extend the `trial_duration` so that you have enough time (e.g., 60,000 ms).
+Then select the element, right-click and access *Inspect*.
+In the inspector window, right-click on the property corresponding to the element and copy the selector (see more [below](#tips-for-working-with-css)).

 In the example below, the CSS selector `.left-align #stimulus` selects the element with the ID "stimulus" that is _inside_ of an element with the class "left-align".